dianamurariu/Calculator/README.md

 # Calculator

-Welcome to the Calculator!
+Welcome to the Calculator app!
 This project is a basic calculator built with HTML, CSS and JS.
-The calculator can perform addition, subtraction, multiplication, and division.
-It supports numbers with decimal points, displays commas for groups of three digits and shows an error message in the case of division by zero.

 ## Live Demo